Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Noise-induced oscillations

-Experimentally, the single-cell tracks of gene expression always fluctuate stochastically around the mean.
+Experimentally, the single-cell tracks of gene expression levels constantly fluctuate around the mean.
 For such time-lapse data, it is sometimes difficult to distinguish whether the underlying dynamics belongs to stochastic bursts \cite{suter2011mammalian} or stochastic oscillations.
-This issue has been pointed out in a recent single-cell experiment on nuclear localization of Crz1 protein, where the authors found that at very high calcium levels, the stochastic bursts of Crz1 nuclear localization trajectories look similar to sustained oscillations \cite{cai2008frequency}.
-In fact, our theory leads to a clear distinction between stochastic bursts ($u\leq u_c$) and stochastic oscillations ($u>u_c$).
-Typically, stochastic bursts do not have an intrinsic frequency and thus give rise to a monotonic power spectrum, whereas stochastic oscillations have an intrinsic period and are featured by a non-monotonic power spectrum.
-Therefore, for time-lapse gene expression data, a simple way of distinguishing the underlying dynamics is to estimate the power spectrum and identify its monotonicity.
+This issue has been pointed out in \cite{lin2018efficient}, which says ``This is difficult to answer because the distinction between stochastic cycling and oscillation is ill-defined."
+This has also been noticed in a recent experiment on nuclear localization of Crz1 protein \cite{cai2008frequency}, where the authors found that at very high calcium levels, the Crz1 nuclear localization bursts look similar to sustained oscillations.
+In fact, our theory gives a clear distinction between stochastic bursts ($u\leq u_c$) and stochastic oscillations ($u>u_c$).
+Typically, stochastic bursts do not have an intrinsic frequency and thus give rise to a monotonic power spectrum (while it may have an oscillatory autocorrelation function), whereas stochastic oscillations have an intrinsic period and are featured by a non-monotonic power spectrum \cite{bratsun2005delay, mckane2007amplified, realpe2012demographic, thomas2012slow, toner2013effects, thomas2013signatures, thomas2014phenotypic, jia2021frequency, jia2022concentration, gupta2022frequency}.